arjunvaradiyill/iMageio_converter/README.md

 # IMAGIEO_CONVERTER

 A simple image converter using python.
-Size and format of an image can be converted using this image converter
+Size and format of an image can be converted using this imAgieo_converter

 ## Team members